BAJAJ BROKING

 Relative

-If the trust is created for the benefit of relatives
+If trust is set up for relatives

 Any person